rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 ### ipwhitelist
 - The ipwhitelist subcommand takes no arguments.
 - Returns GetWhitelistReply.
+### isipmienabled
+Check if IPMI is enabled on the cluster.

+- There is a single argument of type IsIpmiEnabledInput.
+- Returns System.Boolean.
 ### isloggedintorubriksupportportal
 Is Logged into Rubrik support portal.